-These flu-like feelings are similar to or overlap with a group of symptoms doctor call dysmenorrhea (painful periods) or premenstrual syndrome (PMS).
+These flu-like feelings are similar to or overlap with a group of symptoms that doctors call dysmenorrhea (painful periods) or premenstrual syndrome (PMS).
 Doctors don’t clearly understand what causes these symptoms, but hormonal changes during this time may have a role to play.

 Symptoms of Period Flu